Proxy Voting Policy

 - copy of each proxy statement received, provided that no copy needs to be retained of a proxy statement found on the SEC’s EDGAR website

-- annual review of the Proxy Voting Policy
+- the Proxy Voting Policy

 1 https://www.issgovernance.com/policy-gateway/iss-global-voting-principles/